Top-Rated Medical Debt Collection Agency in Alabama

 MSB employs a structured three-phase process that validates accounts, communicates effectively with patients, and resolves balances while adhering to HIPAA, ADTPA, and Alabama lien statutes.

 MSB renews its Alabama license annually, maintains bonding, and ensures each collector undergoes yearly training.
-Every hospital debt recovery call is courteous, accurate, and fully documented to reduce exposure under the Alabama Deceptive Trade Practices Act (Ala.
+Every debt recovery call is courteous, accurate, and fully documented to reduce exposure under the Alabama Deceptive Trade Practices Act (Ala.
 Code §8-19-5).

+Frequently Asked Questions How long can medical debt be collected in Alabama?
 In Alabama, the statute of limitations for most medical debt is 6 years.
 After that time, collectors can still request payment, but they cannot sue to force repayment.

 No. Collectors cannot access medical records.
 Providers may only share limited billing information allowed under HIPAA — not diagnoses or treatment notes.